Say what? Befriend a fear?

 And if you haven’t held your own in the past, here’s your opportunity.
 After all, it isn’t live TV.
 Keep workin’ it like Groundhog Day until you come out on top.
 For example:

-Mrs. Witchy: How dare you think you’ll rise above your kin.
-That’s not what we do.
-Don’t you step up to that microphone where all the world might hear how ordinary you are.
-I’m just protecting you, silly girl.
+Mrs. Witchy: “There’s danger in rising above your kin, you know.
+I didn’t want you to step up to that microphone where all the world might hear how ordinary you are.
+I was just protecting you, silly girl.”

-You: Awww, Mrs. Witchy, I didn’t know you cared.
+You: “Aw, I didn’t know you cared.
 Thanks for clearing up where that public speaking terror came from.
 Now I’ve got this.
 Everything’s OK.
 Oh, and have a nice day.

 Keep workin’ it like Groundog Day